Find Affordable College Courses

 Lubbock, TX

-Texas Tech University landed the #6 spot in the 2023 rankings for the best bachelor’s degree chemistry programs.
+Texas Tech University did quite well in this year’s ranking of the best places for chemistry students to get a bachelor’s degree.
+It came in at #6 on the list.
 Located in the large city of Lubbock, Texas Tech is a public school with a fairly large student population.

 The average amount in student loans that chemistry majors at Texas Tech take out while working on their Bachelor's Degree is $24,255.